ehotaling/Disease_Prediction/Readme.md

 ---

 ## Dataset Summary
+The current dataset, sourced from Kaggle (https://www.kaggle.com/datasets/dhivyeshrk/diseases-and-symptoms-dataset?resource=download), is an artificially generated collection designed to reflect potential real-world disease occurrence probabilities and symptom co-occurrences.

+Key characteristics:
-- 4920 records
+- **Initial Size:** ~247,000 records across 773 unique disease classes.
-- 132 binary symptom features
+- **Features:** 377 binary symptom features (1 indicating presence, 0 absence).
-- 40 unique disease classes
-- Balanced dataset with minimal symptom overlap between classes
-- Current data is clean and idealized, optimized for learning and classification, but not representative of real-world complexity

-The dataset used was initially derived from publicly available Kaggle sources.
-Preprocessing steps included alias resolution for disease labels, column name normalization, and missing value management.
-A validation script was used to ensure consistent mapping between training and treatment datasets.
+- **Filtering:** Classes with fewer than 3 samples were removed prior to modeling to enable stratified train/test splitting, resulting in **748 unique disease classes** used for training and evaluation.
+- **Nature:** Contains varying combinations of symptoms for diseases and exhibits significant **class imbalance** (long tail effect), unlike the previous idealized dataset.
+This presents a more realistic modeling challenge.
+- **Baseline Performance:** Initial model training (LR, RF, MLP) yields baseline accuracies in the mid-80s, reflecting the increased complexity compared to the previous dataset where 100% accuracy was achieved due to its separable nature.

+This dataset replaces the previous smaller, balanced dataset.
+Consequently, prior preprocessing steps like alias resolution and validation against a separate treatment mapping file are no longer applicable.

 ---